-13.2.
+15.2.
 Access over Internet

-Take extra care when SavaPage is accessible over public Internet as a result of enabled Internet Print.
-Make sure that access to the Admin Web App is solidly secured.
+Take extra care when SavaPage is accessible over public Internet, as a result of enabled Internet Print or explicit WAN to LAN routing, since authentication falls back to global defaults for User Authentication.
+At least make sure that access to the Admin Web App is solidly secured.